π€

 2022-08-05

-When developing a website, it's tempting to focus solely on the native language, but for SaaS services with global potential, that approach can feel a bit limiting.
-However, aiming for global reach from the get-go can be quite overwhelming and resource-intensive.
-Our team has devised a method that allows us to develop in our native language while still supporting global users without breaking a sweat.
+When developing a website, you might be tempted to focus solely on your native language.
+However, if you're offering a SaaS service that can be sold globally, it feels like you're missing out.
+Of course, aiming for a grand global strategy can be daunting and resource-intensive.
+Our team has come up with our own method to develop in our native language while still supporting global needs, without breaking a sweat.

 Drawbacks of the Variable Handling Method